StateImpact bloginfo('name'); ?>

-StateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS, KCCU, OETA and NPR.
-Joe Wertz and Logan Layden travel the state to report on the intersection of government, industry, natural resources and the Oklahoma workforce.
+StateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS and KCCU.
+Joe Wertz and Emily Wendler travel the state to report on the environment, education and the energy industry — and the intersection of government and everyday Oklahomans.
 Read our reports and hear our stories on NPR member stations.

 Issues That Matter.
 Close To Home.

 StateImpact is a project of NPR member stations dedicated to examining how state policy and issues affect people and communities.
 With reporting teams in six states, the project seeks to inform and engage communities through explanatory, data-driven, accountability journalism.
 Our reporters work to put the news in context, providing insight, background and analysis around focused policy topics.